-A. Application scenario
+A. Application Scenario

-Ad-hoc networking seems a promising paradigm, able to support new and innovative applications in scenarios involving vehicles, drones and personal devices such as smartphones [10], [11], [12].
-As anticipated, these networks could be used to gather, elaborate and disseminate information in an IoV through multihop connectivity.
-Communication among vehicles has been categorized in recent years into various declinations, e.g., Vehicle-to-Vehicle (V2V), Vehicleto-Road (V2R), Vehicle-to-Human (V2H), Vehicle-to-Sensor and Vehicle-to-Drone (V2D); it is hence clear how an IoV could be composed by much more than just cars.
-On the contrary, we can expect an IoV to be a 3D topology ad-hoc network involving terrestrial and flying vehicles as well as sensors, computers, smartphones, Internet gateways and any other device with communication capabilities present in the environment.
+Ad-hoc networking seems a promising paradigm, able to support new and innovative applications in scenarios involving vehicles, drones, and personal devices such as smartphones [10]-[12].
+As anticipated, these networks could be used to gather, elaborate, and disseminate information in an IoV through multihop connectivity.
+Communication among vehicles has been categorized in recent years into various declinations, e.g., vehicle-to-vehicle, vehicle-to-road, vehicleto-human, vehicle-to-sensor, and vehicle-to-drone; it is hence clear how an IoV could be composed by much more than just cars.
+On the contrary, we can expect an IoV to be a 3-D topology ad-hoc network involving terrestrial and flying vehicles as well as sensors, computers, smartphones, Internet gateways, and any other device with communication capabilities present in the environment.

 There are many applications that could exploit ad-hoc communication in the context of IoV, ranging from environmental monitoring to safety and entertainment [13].
-For instance, one might envisage VANETs being employed to disseminate information regarding vehicular movements, general traffic conditions, or even advertisement toward the Internet (e.g., to web services such as Google Maps) and viceversa [7].
+For instance, one might envisage VANETs being employed to disseminate information regarding vehicular movements, general traffic conditions, or even advertisement toward the Internet (e.g., to Web services such as Google Maps) and vice versa [7].